kingj5/iOSKit/README.md

 ##Additional Useful Stuff
 QRCode (module) - for reading and generating QRCodes

+KeychainServices (module) - for reading and writing to the iOS Keychain using the same API as is present in Xojo Desktop

 TargetClassMethodHelper (in UIKit) - For creating delegate or target objects using the ObjC Runtime library in conjunction with the BuildTargetClass method of UIKit